heyspacebuck/double-oh/setup.md

 ## Finishing assembly

 Parts used:
-- U5 and R5 (the only components on the bottom of the PCB)
+- U5 (the only component on the bottom of the PCB)
 - Cathode (red) PCB
 - Anode (black) PCB
 - A short length of stiff wire

-Solder parts U5 and R5, the SOT-23 voltage supervisor and pull-up resistor, on the bottom side of the PCB.
+Solder part U5, the SOT-23 voltage supervisor, on the bottom side of the PCB.
 This enables the device to run off a 10440 Li-ion cell.
 Solder a short length of stiff wire to the anode (black) PCB--this will act as a spring to keep the Li-ion cell in place.
 Carefully line up the main PCB in the slot of the anode (black) PCB; the antenna should be close to the black PCB and facing outward.
 Heartily solder the joints together.
 Then do the same with the cathode (red) PCB.

 ## Battery testing